 - Maximize its bonus categories.
 This card should be at the top of your wallet whenever you need to make a purchase from an office supply store or from a telecommunications provider where you can earn 5x rewards.
 Earning 2x rewards at gas stations and restaurants is also valuable.

 - Combine points with other Chase cards.
 If you have this card as well as a Chase Sapphire Preferred, Sapphire Reserve or Ink Business Preferred, then you can combine your rewards in your other account, and then transfer them to airline and hotel partners.
 If these points and miles are redeemed for luxury hotel awards, expensive airline tickets in business or first class, then it’s possible to receive more than one cent in value per point.

 - Utilize the promotional financing offers.
-A and the are generous in the business credit card space.
+A and the 0% Intro APR on balance transfers for 12 months are generous in the business credit card space.
 Just be sure to pay off your balance before your account anniversary to avoid interest charges.

 Other Similar Cards